kaiorosa1/100-days-of-code/log-r4.md

 **Today's Progress**: Continued The Modern React Bootcamp.
 Worked on the Dice Exercise

 **Thoughts**: I have to start doing the challenge in the mornings!
-I'm sort of okay with y progress.
+I'm sort of okay with my progress.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/react-bootcamp-code/commit/c144d80a554d496f97c6f0e10e66c4a88b38b65b)